-If you expect to grow your managed IT services business by closing more prospects, you can't leave your sales team to do all of the work.
+If you expect to grow your managed IT services business by closing more prospects, you can't leave your sales team to do all of the work alone.
 Salespeople can be that perfect combination of charismatic and trustworthy, but none of these skills can be put to use if they also have a limited understanding of your business and services.
-They need to not only understand your products inside and out, but also the capabilities of your organization, as well as internal processes and the benefits of working with your company and solutions.
+Your sales team needs to not only understand your products inside and out, but also the capabilities of your organization, as well as internal processes and the benefits of working with your company and solutions.

 Once your sales team understands the main selling points for your offering and can discuss them with ease on a pitch or qualifying call, you have to help them communicate this information in a digestible and reader-friendly format that enables the sale.
-How has your progress been in winning new accounts?
+How has your progress been in winning new accounts and growing your business?
 Learn how to better assist your sales team by keep reading!

-"Knowledge is the foundation of a successful person," according to a Quick Start Guide to Managing a Managed Services Sales Organization, published by CompTIA, an organization designed to bring together the IT channel as well as provide professional certifications for the IT industry.
+"Knowledge is the foundation of a successful person," according to a Quick Start Guide to Managing a Managed Services Sales Organization, published by CompTIA.
 The guide argues that, "what sales people know and don't know impacts sales because what we know impacts what we think which impacts what we say and do which impacts what others perceive," as illustrated in the diagram below.

-Training can be costly, which is why it is all too often disregarded by MSPs.
+Training can be costly, which is why it's all too often disregarded by IT service providers.
 However, "investments in training pay significant dividends" according to CompTIA.
 You want to ensure that your sales team is not only familiar with your products and services, but that they are confident enough to act as consultants above all.
-It's easy to read a laundry list of product details, but your prospect wants to hear how you will help them and their business, not about the latest technical feature.
+It's easy to read a laundry list of product details, but your prospects want to hear how you will help them and their business, not about the latest technical feature.
 In other words, your sales team has to translate how your products and services will meet your prospects' needs.
 This is called a consultative approach.

-Your sales team also always has to be aware of the audience.
-Are they talking to a business owner with a computer science background or the chief financial officer (CFO)?
+Similarly, your sales team always has to be aware of the audience they're speaking to.
+Are they talking to a business owner with a computer science background, or the chief financial officer (CFO)?
 As I mentioned before, it's usually best to stay away from very technical jargon and focus on how your product will help the prospect's business.
 This means your sales team also has to be business savvy and have business acumen.
 Does your sales team know how a client's buying decision will impact their business financially?
 Can they tie your services back to revenue and profitability for clients?

 Here are a few other things your sales team should know:

-Your prospective clients may not be meeting all of their compliance requirements or may be wary to enter into an arrangement with a service provider they're not sure is fully compliant.
+Your prospective clients may not be meeting all of their compliance requirements, or they may be wary to enter into an arrangement with a service provider they're not sure is fully compliant.
 That's why you want to educate your sales team to the point where they're an authority on compliance standards like HIPAA, for example.
 Have them assure prospects that they understand their data privacy needs and have their back.
-This will go a long way on a sales call since businesses don't want their MSPs to be liabilities.
+This will go a long way on a sales call since businesses don't want their IT providers to be liabilities.

 Your sales team needs to be able to directly tie your services back to the prospective client's bottom line.
 Ultimately, what they care about is revenue and profitability, and they can't maintain financial stability if downtime is a constant worry for them.
 Explain the cost of downtime to your sales team, and then have them run through a few scenarios a prospect could face, but would want to avoid.
 Then, make sure they understand how your services alleviate these pain points.

-So now you've trained your sales team with the knowledge and confidence required to execute the sale.
-What's missing?
+Now that you've trained your sales team with the knowledge and confidence required to execute the sale, what's the next step?
 Marketing and sales collateral are key to a salesperson's success.
-These materials help build your brand because they convey professionalism and demonstrate capability.
-Many managed IT services platform providers offer white label content your sales team can customize and rebrand as its own, if you're worried you don't have the bandwidth to create these resources.
-Product data sheets, pricing sheets, and tech quick tips are popular choices among MSPs
+These materials can include data sheets, pricing sheets, and more—all of which help build your brand because they convey professionalism and demonstrate capability.

 When creating sales collateral, be sure to include: